In the current article series, we will review the different options for implementing Automatic Reply…

 You learned how to create bulk shared mailboxes with a PowerShell script and a CSV file.
 It is the fastest way to import over a thousand users and assign their access rights to multiple shared mailboxes.
 Our last PowerShell script allows you to create bulk shared mailboxes, add multiple users to each shared mailbox and grant them access rights.

 Did you enjoy this article?
-You may also like Save sent items in shared mailbox.
+You may also like How to save sent items in shared mailbox.
 Don’t forget to follow us and share this article.